Introduction

 Data management challenges in plant sciences

-The plant science domain includes studying the adaptation of plants to their environment, with applications ranging from improving crop yield or resistance to environmental conditions, to managing forest ecosystems.
-Data integration and reuse are facilitators for understanding the play between genotype and environment to produce a phenotype, which requires integrating phenotyping experiments and genomic assays made on the same plant material, with geo-climatic data.
-Moreover, cross-species comparisons are often necessary to understand the mechanisms behind phenotypic traits, especially at the genotypic level, due to the gap in genomic knowledge between well-studied plant species (namely Arabidopsis) and newly sequenced ones.
+The plant sciences domain includes studying the adaptation of plants to their environments, with applications ranging from improving crop yield or resistance to environmental conditions to managing forest ecosystems.
+Data integration and reuse facilitate the understanding of the interaction between genotype and environment to produce a phenotype, which requires integrating phenotyping experiments and genomic assays made on the same plant material with geo-climatic data.
+Moreover, cross-species comparisons are often necessary to understand the mechanisms behind phenotypic traits, especially at the genotypic level, due to the gap in genomic knowledge between well-studied plant species and newly sequenced ones.

 The challenges to data integration stem from the multiple levels of heterogeneity in this domain.
-It encompasses a variety of species, ranging from model organisms, to crop species, to wild plants such as forest trees.
-These often need to be detailed at infra-specific levels (e.g. subspecies, variety), but naming at these levels sometimes lacks consensus.
-Studies can take place in a diversity of settings including indoor (e.g. growth chamber, greenhouse) and outdoor settings (e.g. cultivated field, forest) which differ fundamentally on the requirements and manner of characterizing the environment.
-Phenotypic data can be collected manually or automatically (by sensors and drones), and be very diverse in nature, spanning physical measurements, the results of biochemical assays, and images.
-Some omics data can be considered as well as molecular phenotypes (e.g. transcriptome, metabolomes, …).
-Thus the extension and depth of metadata required to describe a plant experiment in a FAIR-compliant way is very demanding for researchers.
+It encompasses a variety of species, ranging from model organisms to crop species and wild plants such as forest trees.
+These often need to be detailed at infra-specific levels (e.g. subspecies, variety, Genebank material), but naming at these levels sometimes lacks consensus.
+Studies can take place in a diversity of settings, including indoor (e.g. growth chamber, greenhouse) and outdoor settings (e.g. cultivated field, forest), which differ fundamentally in the requirements and manner of characterising the environment.
+Phenotypic data can be collected manually or automatically (e.g. by sensors and drones) and be very diverse in nature, spanning physical measurements, the results of biochemical assays, and images.
+Some omics data can be considered as well as molecular phenotypes (e.g. transcriptome, metabolomes).
+Thus, the extension and depth of metadata required to describe a plant experiment in a FAIR-compliant way are very demanding for researchers.

 Data management planning